 connectivity through NAT.
 The same interface is also set up as the default route.
 This causes

-the default configuration of getaddrinfo(3)
+the default configuration of getaddrinfo(3) with ai_flags set to include AI_ADDRCONFIG

 to prefer IPv4 because missing IPv6 connectivity is assumed.